Source code for pgmpy.inference.CausalInference

 from collections.abc import Iterable

-from itertools import chain, product
+from itertools import chain, combinations, product

 import networkx as nx